-After cooking and a meal, the last we want to do is tackle a kitchen disaster.
-Following are some practical tips for how to make kitchen clean-up as efficient as possible.
+After cooking and a meal, the last thing anyone wants to do is tackle a kitchen disaster.
+But, it's part of the deal, so here are some practical tips for how to make kitchen clean-up as efficient as possible.

 1) Start clean.
 Cleanliness begets cleanliness.
 Starting with a clean kitchen motivates you to keep it as clean as possible as you cook.
 For example, a clean counter makes your dribbles obvious and helps you wipe them right away.
 Also, prevent a backlog by making sure your dish rack and dishwasher have enough empty space to accommodate new dirty dishes.

 2) Don't stack.
 Stacking dishes almost doubles the amount of surfaces you have to clean.
 Have everyone clear their own dishes and place them on the counter near the sink or in a soaking tub.